How to Build a Writing Portfolio to Launch Your Freelance Career

 Links to your social media

 Building an online presence is key to a successful writing career.
-Most established freelancers hang out on Twitter and LinkedIn.
+Most established freelancers hang out in online communities like LinkedIn and X.

 Use social media to build your credibility, authority, and networking prowess.
 Then, make sure you link to those sites, so prospective clients can learn more about you and your brand.